November 11th, 2018 BAA Online Store

 There will be a Photoshop/image review session after lunch (included) each day.
 That will be followed by Instructor Nap Time.

-This IPT will run with only a single registrant (though that is not likely to happen).
+As with the fall IPT, this one will run with only a single registrant.
 The best airport is Tampa (TPA).
 Once you register, you will receive an e-mail with the hotel information.
 Do know that it is always best if IPT folks stay in the same hotel (rather than at home or at a friend’s place).

 A $500 deposit is due when you sign up and is payable by credit card.
 Balances must be paid by check after you register.
 Your deposit is non-refundable unless the IPT sells out with eight folks so please check your plans carefully before committing.
 You can register by calling Jim or Jennifer during weekday business hours at 863-692-0906 with a credit card in hand or by sending a check as follows: make the check out to: BIRDS AS ART and send it via US mail here: BIRDS AS ART, PO BOX 7245, Indian Lake Estates, FL 33855.
 You will receive a confirmation e-mail with detailed instructions, clothing, and gear advice.
 Please remember that the meet and greet will take place at 7:30 on the evening of Sunday, September 23.
 Please shoot me an e-mail if you plan to register or if you have any questions.